 About the Position:

 CODEPINK is seeking a communications team member to expand our reach, shape our work into stories that speak to the heart of the matter, peace not war.
-Support our campaigns with social media skills and membership communications.
+Support our campaigns with messaging, general website management and membership communications.

 CODEPINK is a women-led grassroots organization working to end U.S. wars and militarism, support peace and human rights initiatives, and redirect our tax dollars into healthcare, education, good jobs and other life-affirming programs.
 We actively oppose U.S. militarism, torture, the detention center at Guantanamo, weaponized and spy drones, the prosecution of whistleblowers, U.S. support for the Israeli occupation of Palestine and repressive regimes.
 Rooted in a network of local organizers, online supporters and grassroots donors, our tactics range from pressuring elected officials to street theatre, civil resistance, and directly challenging powerful decision-makers in government and corporations.